Buying Copic markers isn’t easy.

 Copic markers are alcohol-based markers that many artists consider to be the best art markers you can get.

-Initially they were made for manga artists.
-But nowadays everyone uses them.
+Originally, Copic markers were made for manga artists.
+But nowadays, everyone uses them.
 Including illustrators, graphic designers, coloring book enthusiasts, etc.

 However, the main reason why Copic markers have become so popular is because it is super easy to layer or blend colors with them.

-Compared to other markers, Copic markers are a little more pricey.
+Compared to other markers, Copic markers are considerably more pricey.
 This is mainly due to their high quality standards.

 Each Copic marker is hand tested before they leave the factory.
 And each new batch of ink is the same as before, so you won’t find small chances in color.

 Moreover, unlike many other alcohol-based markers, Copics can be refilled with new ink and the nibs can be replaced when they are worn out.

 With proper care, you will be able to enjoy your Copic markers for years to come.